ahn-nath/Names-List-Web-Scraping/README.md

-# Names List Web Scrapper
+# Names List Web Scraper
 The project uses Selenium and Python to extract ‘given names’ from two web sites and save the list of names as Excel files.

 Websites: